 We will be in contact with you throughout the duration of your project.
-It is important, therefore, that you keep us informed of your most up-to-date contact information for the contact person and legal representative you detail in your application form.
+It is important therefore that you keep us informed of your most up-to-date contact information for the contact person and legal representative you detail in your application form.
 Please let us know via email if your project legal representative or the appointed contact person for your project changes, if they leave your organisation, or their contact details change.
 You should also let us know if your organisation bank details change at any time, or you would like to propose changes to your project or project activities.
-You can contact the UK National Agency at <a href="https://www.ukerana.com/
+You can contact the UK National Agency at erasmus.youth@britishcouncil.org.